-Michelle Elmore Wooton is a Member in the Banking, Energy, Oil and Gas, and Coal industry groups, focusing primarily on wind and solar development, real estate development, and commercial leasing.
+Michelle Elmore Wooton is a Member in the Banking, Renewable Energy, Oil & Gas, and Coal industry groups, focusing primarily on wind and solar development, real estate development, and commercial leasing.
 She practices out of the Firm’s office in Charleston, West Virginia.

 Michelle is a leader within the Firm, serving as the co-leader of the Firm’s internal land and natural resource development practice group.
 She was selected as a fellow in the American College of Real Estate Lawyers, and selected by her peers for inclusion in The Best Lawyers in America© for Oil and Gas Law.